Table of Contents

-If you are satisfied with your current health plan and it will be offered next year, you do not need to do anything and your health plan election will remain the same.
+If you are satisfied with your current health plan and it will be available to you next year, you do not need to do anything and your health plan election will remain the same.

-You must change your plan enrollment if any of the following apply to you:
+You will need to make changes during Open Enrollment, however, if any of the following apply to you:

 - You wish to reinstate previously waived medical coverage for yourself or your eligible dependent.

-- You have eligible dependents not previously enrolled that are to be added without having a qualifying life event.
+- You have eligible dependents not previously enrolled that you wish to be added to your plan without having a qualifying life event.